 6. UVI Drum Replacer Modern Drum Software Instrument

-There’s a nice visual feedback on the waveforms to show what’s been triggered, along with good mixing controls and hit detection controls.
+There’s nice visual feedback on the waveforms to show what’s been triggered, along with good mixing controls and hit detection controls.

-This software is compatible with PC and Mac in VST/AU/AAX formats, as well as a standalone option.
+This software is compatible with PC and Mac in VST/AU/AAX formats as well as a standalone option.

-What is a Drum Replacement Plugin?
+What Is a Drum Replacement Plugin?

 Drum replacement is the process of either augmenting or substituting the individual hits in a drum recording with samples to alter their sound or to enhance the recording.

-Why is the Point of Drum Replacement Plugins?
+What Is the Point of Drum Replacement Plugins?

 It can be quite difficult to record an acoustic drum set to modern commercial production standards.
 Sometimes incorrect mic setups, mic bleed, badly tuned drums, or wrong cymbal selections do not sound right with the mix.
-This can all lead to issues with your drum track sounding bad within your song.
+This can all lead to your drum track sounding bad within your song.

 A good drum placement plugin will be able to detect exactly when your drums are hit, and it should be able to detect different types of drums and cymbals being hit with great accuracy.
-With a good drum replacement plugin, you want to make sure that you need to only do minimal tweaking to get exactly the right sound you want some of these plugins also work in tandem with other drum VSTs and others work right out of the box by themselves.
+With a good drum replacement plugin, you want to make sure that you only need to do minimal tweaking to get exactly the right sound you want.
+Some of these plugins also work in tandem with other drum VSTs, and others work right out of the box by themselves.

 Yes, you can.
 Your DAW should have this option of converting audio to MIDI and recognizing drum sounds, especially if you are using Ableton Live or Logic Pro.

-Can we use Drum Samples and Drum VSTs for Beat Replacement?
+Can We Use Drum Samples and Drum VSTs for Beat Replacement?

 Drum samples and drum VSTs that work with MIDI can be used together with a beat replacement plugin to achieve the desired outcome.

-Moreover, if the song has basic beats you can completely skip the beat replacement plugin and effectively just ‘draw in the beat’ using MIDI or samples.
-You can use drum VSTS or drum samples for this purpose.
+Moreover, if the song has basic beats, you can completely skip the beat replacement plugin and effectively just “draw in the beat” using MIDI or samples.
+You can use drum VSTs or drum samples for this purpose.